|< C Run-Time 3 | Main | C & Win32 Programming 1 >| Site Index | Download |

 printf("Coordinated universal time, UTC:\t%s", asctime(thegmt));

-/*Display operating system-style date and time.*/
+/* display operating system-style date and time. */

 _strtime(buff);